GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 We applied the method to the RC stars with observed colours between $J-K_{s}>5.2$ and $J-K_{s}<6$.
-The histograms of the optimal values, along with Gaussian fits, $\alpha$ and $A_{1.61}$ are shown in Figs.\,\ref{alpha_grid_gaussian} and \ref{A_H_grid_gaussian}.
+The histograms of the optimal values of $\alpha$ and $A_{1.61}$, along with Gaussian fits, are shown in Figs.\,\ref{alpha_grid_gaussian} and \ref{A_H_grid_gaussian}, respectively.
 The statistical uncertainty is given by the error of the mean of the approximately Gaussian distributions and is negligibly small.
 We considered the systematic uncertainties due to the uncertainties in the temperature of the assumed model, its metallicity, the atmospheric humidity, the distance to the GC, the radius of the RC stars, and the systematics of the photometry.
 We re-computed the values of $A_{1.61}$ and $\alpha_{wavelength\_range}$ varying individually the values of each of these factors:

-\begin{itemize} \item For the model temperature we took two models with 4500 K and 5000 K. That range takes into account the possible temperature variation for the RC \citep{2014ApJ...790..127B}.
+\begin{itemize} \item For the model temperature we took two models with \mbox{4500 K} and 5000 K. That range takes into account the possible temperature variation for the RC \citep{2014ApJ...790..127B}.

-\item For the metallicity we took five values in steps of 0.5 from -1 to +1 dex. \item For the humidity we varied the amount of precipitable water vapour between 1.0, 1.6 and 3.0 mm. \item For the distance to the GC, we used $7.75$, $8.0$ and $8.25$ kpc. \item We varied the stellar radius between $9.5$, $10$ and $10.5$. \item We took three different values for the $\log g$ used in the Kurucz model: $2.0$, $2.5$ and $3.0$. \item Finally, we tested the effect of the variation of the systematics of the photometry, for every band independently, subtracting and adding the systematic uncertainty to all the measured values. \end{itemize}
+\item For the metallicity we took five values in steps of 0.5 from -1 to +1 dex. \item For the humidity we varied the amount of precipitable water vapour between 1.0, 1.6, and 3.0 mm. \item For the distance to the GC, we used $7.75$, $8.0$ and $8.25$ kpc. \item We varied the stellar radius between $9.5$, $10$ and $10.5$. \item We took three different values for the $\log g$ used in the Kurucz model: $2.0$, $2.5,$ and $3.0$. \item Finally, we tested the effect of the variation of the systematics of the photometry for every band independently, subtracting and adding the systematic uncertainty to all the measured values. \end{itemize}

 The largest errors arise from the uncertainty in the radius of the RC stars and the temperature of the models.
 The final systematic uncertainty was computed by summing quadratically all the individual uncertainties.
 Table\,\ref{grid_table} lists the values of $\alpha$ and $A_{1.61}$ we obtained along with their uncertainties.
-We can see that $\alpha_{JH}$, $\alpha_{HK_s}$, $\alpha_{JK_s}$ and $\alpha_{JHK_s}$ are consistent within their uncertainties.
-On the other hand, we obtained very similar values for $A_{1.61\_JH}$, $A_{1.61\_HK_s}$, $A_{1.61\_JK_s}$ and $A_{1.61\_JHK_s}$ as we expected because we used the same stars to compute them.
+We can see that $\alpha_{JH}$, $\alpha_{HK_s}$, $\alpha_{JK_s}$ , and $\alpha_{JHK_s}$ are consistent within their uncertainties.
+On the other hand, we obtained very similar values for $A_{1.61\_JH}$, $A_{1.61\_HK_s}$, $A_{1.61\_JK_s}$ , and $A_{1.61\_JHK_s}$ to what we expected because we used the same stars to compute them.